 If you live in a neighborhood in the Vail Valley and don’t have one in place yet, it might be time to consider HOA property management.
-HOAs can sometimes get a bad rap, and that’s often related to poor management.
+HOAs can sometimes get a bad rap due to HOA property management fees, and that’s often related to poor management.
 Having the right HOA property management in place can make all the difference.
 Here’s why.

 Maintenance in and around the Neighborhood